underscorelior/HomePage/README.md

 - [ ] Basic offline version
 - [ ] Minigames - (Snake, 2048, minesweeper, tetris, etc.)
 - [ ] MD Textbox for notes
+- [ ] Coundown Desyncing for some reason

 ### If possible: